-- Understand the pathophysiology and treatment of various surgical diseases and conditions.
+- Understand the pathophysiology and treatment of surgical conditions

-- Identify the surgical strategies to avoid errors, complications, or death of patients
+- Identify surgical events and decision making that may be associated with errors, complications, or death of patients

 ACCME Accreditation Statement:

 The Medical College of Wisconsin is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

 The Medical College of Wisconsin designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.